 This is a 1.6-mile segment of critically eroded beach in northern Volusia County and in Ormond-By-The-Sea.
 This area was impacted by Hurricane Matthew (2016) with dune erosion that threatened State Road A1A.
+Volusia County communicated to the USACE in 2021 a renewed interest in pursuing a federal feasibility study on coastal erosion for the entire county shoreline.
+The study is considered a new start project and may take some time to be authorized by the USACE.
+Given the impacts of Hurricanes Ian and Nicole in 2022, the county may pursue a locally funded feasibility study to accelerate the study process.

-Strategy: Conduct physical monitoring and perform post-storm dune restoration.
+Strategy: Conduct feasibility study; perform dune restoration and monitor.